Evaluating the efficacy of a key conservation management tool for Southern Ocean benthos

-Click here for more information about this project and how to apply
+Click here to learn more and how to apply

 The MRes (Marine Science) research programme provides the skills and knowledge in areas of marine science from coasts to deep ocean, and related fields of biogeochemistry, biotechnology and robotics.